brianprost/HyperBook/plan/final_report.md

 ## Conclusion

-Several lessons were learned during development of the HyperBook Application.
+Several lessons were learned during the development of the HyperBook Application.
 Communication and collaboration were both key to ensuring that deliverables could be provided on time, and that the project would stay on track.
-Some modifications to the project plan were made out of necessity given the eight-week time constraint for the class, while ensuring the project still met success criteria.
+Some modifications to the project plan were made due to necessity given the eight-week time constraint for the class, while ensuring the project still met success criteria.

 During week five, a Kanban-style project board was implemented using the GitHub projects feature.
 This allowed our group to track individual development tasks and ensure nothing fell through the cracks.
 The following screenshot shows the project board tracking these tasks.